Egypt Air opens new office locations in Lagos, Ibadan – The Sun Nigeria

 By Chinelo Obogo

-EgyptAir has said it opened three new ticketing offices in Lagos and Ibadan to bring its services closer to its customers and trade partners.
+EgyptAir said it has opened three new ticketing offices in Lagos and Ibadan to bring its services closer to customers and trade partners.

 Expressing his excitement, the CEO of Wakanow, Mr. Adebayo Adedeji said; “This partnership is an enhancement for us as we are providing the services, our technology knowhow and our footprint to help the airline service its customers.